Carrot Risotto—healthy, comforting, colorful and just downright delicious. I’m officially here for it and I think you will be too!

 1 cup dry white wine

-1 ounce parmesan cheese, shredded, plus more for garnish
+1 ounce grated Parmesan, plus more for serving

 1 green apple, julienned, for garnish